gwenty/Tracer-user-testing/README.md

 # Java Tracer
 ---
 ## Goal of the tool
 The goal of this tool is to record the execution of a Java program as it is being run.
 For example, the produced traces can keep track of which methods were called and what values were sent when the program ran.
-This can tehn be used for program analysis such as finding bugs.
+This can then be used for program analysis such as finding bugs.
 ## User survey
 Please try using the tool following the instructions below.
 Then answer some short questions in this form: https://forms.gle/o7RS2b1SeiQedTZx6